elee-tudublin/2022.SSWD_3.3_Calculator_Client_Web/readme.md

 ### Modify calcAdd() so that it uses the API

 The JSON returned by the API is stored in the result variable.
-This **result** is an object containing:
+This **result** is an object containing the result:

 ![JSON Object](.\media\JSON_Result.png)